V4Fire/Core/src/core/data/README.md

 #### Base URL for requests

-Base URL is the starting point for URLs of each request.
+The base URL is the starting point for URLs of each request.
 You can provide one universal URL by using `baseURL` parameter, but also, you can specify a base URL for each particular method.

 ```js